RhodesPeter/request-module-workshop/README.md

 <br><br><br><br>
 NOTES FOR PETER
-To note - you need to put some thought into the notion of using technology that has lots of dependancies.
-The requst module has XXX number of dependancies which can bring with it lots of different issues.
+- You need to highlight the idea that thought needs to go into using technology that has lots of dependancies.
+The request module has XXX number of dependancies.
+This makes your code vulnerable.
-Stretch goal - make a wrapper around https (as opposed to http).
+- Stretch goal - make a wrapper around https (as opposed to http).
-**DON'T FORGET TO RUN THIS README THROUGH A SPELL CHECKER**
+- DON'T FORGET TO RUN THIS README THROUGH A SPELL CHECKER.